 In dog-training lingo, "sloppy sits" are those where the dog keeps the rear legs sideways rather than under, almost like a lady riding sidesaddle.
 This position, which is often chalked up to "laziness,'' often denotes some sort of physical problem.

 This article is not for the purposes of diagnosing your dog, but to simply provide a possible explanation and help you identify a potential problem.
 Following are some common causes for your dog having trouble sitting.

-- Hip problems.
-From hip dysplasia, to arthritis and perhaps simply a temporary inflammatory response, these conditions may play a role in your dog's slopping sitting.
-In order to sit, your dog will need to flex those joints and bones which can be sore just as you would feel if your hips hurt you and you had to sit on a chair.
+From hip dysplasia to arthritis, and perhaps simply a temporary inflammatory response, hip problems may play a role in your dog's sloppy sitting.
+Similar to humans, sitting (or getting up from sitting) requires your dog to flex joints and bones in ways that can cause pain and soreness.

 In this case, it could be caused by luxating patellas, a condition common in small breed dogs.
 Again, just as it would hurt you to bend your knees to sit, it would hurt your dog.